netiam/contrib-acl/README.md

    * @param {object} document The document you want to filter
    * @param {string} privilege The privilege level (either one of `create`, `read`, `update` or `delete`)
    * @param {object[]} [asserts=[]] An optional list of assertions (e.g. `owner`)
-   * @returns {object} Returns a filtered object or an empty object if access has been denied for all properties */ function filter(resource, document, privilege, asserts) {…}
+   * @returns {Promise<object>} Returns a filtered object or an empty object if access has been denied for all properties */ function filter(resource, document, privilege, asserts) {…}